lavanyadav/zkart/README.md

 Here we are using 3 databases.
 First one for storing customer details.
 Second one for storing product deatils.
 Third one for maintaing the order details of customer.
+Give correct database to access the details in database.